-All of the Securities are publicly traded either on a stock exchange or in the over-the-counter market (see Risk Factors-Foreign Securities).
+All of the Securities are publicly traded on a stock exchange.
 Most of the contracts to purchase Securities deposited initially in the Trust are expected to settle in two business days (or any shorter period as may be required by the 1934 Act), in the ordinary manner for such Securities.